These Q&A's are all about Maine Coon weight, growth and size, such as how fast a kitten should grow, and recognizing overweight or underweight cats.

 He has his big winter coat on at the moment with a big mane.

 He looks big but when you feel his body I think he seems perfectly ok.
 How much would you say he should weigh?
 I may take him to the vets just to make sure he's not overweight.

 Oh, yes, I know Milo!
-As a Maine Coon & Ragdoll mix, he could get quite big, and still be healthy.
+As a mix, he could get quite big, and still be healthy.
 Ragdolls are big cats too.

-And at 18 months, he could look full grown to someone who has no experience with these big cats.
+And at 18 months, he could look full grown to someone who has no experience with these large cats.
 But he could also still be growing!

 As for numbers, I can't really say.
 There is an average of around 15-18 pounds for a boy.
 But just as in people he could be well under or over the average and still be perfectly healthy.

 If you feel his body and he feels fine, I wouldn't worry.
 The first place he will show as fat would be under his belly.
 When he stands you would feel the 'extra.'
 Hmmm, kind of like I do on Leo.
 Which my vet has taken note of.
 It's ok in middle age.

 You know a fat cat when you see one.
 He can't run, clean his bottom, etc. It's not cute or funny, it's obesity.

 I'm sure Milo is not at that point!
 I would say he could weigh 15-18 pounds, even 20 or 25 in adulthood and as long as the vet thinks it's fine at his regular check up, he's good to go!